Behind the scenes, FX industry prepares for euro break-up

 Some institutions say they have been preparing for a possible break-up since mid-2010, when Greek default fears flared.

-In a recent interview, HSBC said it had analysed its ability to trade new currencies as soon as possible after they were announced, but added it was not yet in full contingency mode.
+In a recent interview, HSBC said it had analyzed its ability to trade new currencies as soon as possible after they were announced, but added it was not yet in full contingency mode.

 "It's not that we are expecting a break-up of the euro, but we need a plan to deal with adding new currencies and how to settle them," said Vincent Craignou, global head of FX and precious metals derivatives at the bank, ranked No. 6 by market share in Euromoney's closely watched FX survey.

-Note: (This story was corrected in the 11th paragraph to reflect David Rutter's job title)